sigurd-dev/sk108-s/README.md

 SK108-S is used to program the SK108 wireless.
 SK108 is a industrial four channel wireless switch controller.

+GUI is written with Lazarus IDE and reading/writing to SK108 is written in C.

 Included is rpm made in CentOS 7.